loongallday/pdeservice-spb/doc/api-initialize/README.md

 ## Use Cases

 - **App Initialization**: Call this endpoint once when the app starts to get all essential data
-- **User Context**: Get current user's full profile with permissions
+- **User Context**: Get current user's full profile with permissions, role, and department
-- **Dropdown Data**: Get all roles and departments for form dropdowns
 - **Feature Flags**: Get enabled features for UI rendering

 ---